UK SRS requirements — ESG reporting for UK companies

 Requirements build on 2 DBT final standards published 25 February 2026.

-This establishes mandatory framework for climate disclosures from January 2027 with broader sustainability topics following on comply-or-explain basis from January 2029.
+CP26/5 proposes a mandatory framework for S2 climate disclosures from 1 January 2027 — subject to the Policy Statement expected autumn 2026 — with broader S1 sustainability topics on a comply-or-explain basis.

 Implementation framework provides proportionate approach recognizing current market capabilities while establishing clear pathway toward comprehensive sustainability disclosure.